Yerba Buena Center for the Arts

 The Artist Power Convenings is a new community investment opportunity to build the capacity of artists and artist-led organizations in service of their communities in the counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma.
 Proposed convenings should provide a platform for artists to connect and share knowledge, ideas, inspiration, and resources that support the development or expansion of their mission in service of their practice and community.

-YBCA is currently accepting proposals for investments of up to $2,500 from Marin and Santa Cruz counties only.
-This investment round will be open from May 2nd through May 31st, 2022.
+YBCA is currently accepting proposals for investments of up to $2,500 from Solano and Sonoma counties only.
+This investment round will be open from July 15th through August 15th, 2022.

 This investment opportunity will prioritize proposals submitted by: